Campaign of the Month: October 2017

 “I like a look of agony, because I know it’s true.”

 During one of these delinquent escapades, the 11-year-old Eddie was arrested while trying to rob a liquor store.
-Fortunately for Eddie, the beat-cop who busted the pre-teen was on the Mafia’s tab, and when he heard who Eddie’s father was, he turned him over to Jackie.
+Fortunately for Eddie, the beat cop who busted the preteen was on the Mafia’s tab, and when he heard who Eddie’s father was, he turned him over to Jackie.
 Initially annoyed, if not enraged, Jackie eventually calmed down and decided to take Eddie under his wing (though not before beating the snot out of his bastard son).
 Thus began Eddie’s true education, assisting Jackie, their capo, and indirectly, then-Godfather Carlos Marcello.
-In the course of this apprenticeship, Eddie learned the wise-guy tradecraft of racketeering, fencing, extortion, jack-rolling witnesses, leg-breaking for shylocks, and supervising the Black Hand’s growing gambling empire.
+In the course of this apprenticeship, Eddie learned the wise-guy tradecraft of racketeering, fencing, extortion, jack-rolling witnesses, legbreaking for shylocks, and supervising the Black Hand’s growing gambling empire.
 In the course of such training, Eddie spent ‘sabbaticals’ in St. Louis, Kansas City, Vegas, and Miami assisting allied crime families.
-After returning to New Orleans and keeping his lips shut during a five-year stint in Angola for trumped-up possession charges (which the DA tried to use to turn Eddie against then-underboss Joseph Marcello, Jr.), Eddie officially earned his ‘button’, becoming a made-man, or uomo d’onore.
+After returning to New Orleans and keeping his lips shut during a five-year stint in Angola for trumped-up possession charges (which the ADA tried to use to turn Eddie against then-underboss Joseph Marcello, Jr.), Eddie officially earned his ‘button’, becoming a made man, or uomo d’onore.

 After being tasked to rough up the spouse of a DEA witness, Eddie displayed a hitherto-unseen talent.
 He took before and after pictures, and the results were horrifyingly effective.
 It did not take long before the rest of the Family noticed this burgeoning talent—and began to ruthlessly exploit it.
 Neither the first nor last of these critics was Don Vico.
-Unlike many of the others, however, Vico not only appreciated the practical merits of Eddie’s ‘art’, but became endeared to its macabre aesthetics.
-So enthralled, Vico informed his childe that he would be the ghoul’s new and permanent patron.
-A yes-man as well as a wise-guy, Eddie accepted the switch without complaint or comment, particularly since Vico’s patronage has allowed Eddie “Sistine” to pursue his artistic passions full-time, as the Don has ensured a steady stream of commissions, both personal and professional.
+Unlike many of the others, however, Vico appreciated not only the practical merits of Eddie’s ‘art’, but also its macabre aesthetics.
+So enthralled, Vico informed his childe that he would be the ghoul’s new and permanent domitor.
+A yes-man as well as a wise guy, Eddie accepted the switch without complaint or comment, particularly since Vico’s patronage has allowed Eddie “Sistine” to pursue his artistic passions full-time, as the don supplies a steady stream of commissions, both personal and professional.